 Key Highlights

 The most frequently traded derivatives are futures and forwards.
-A futures contract is a structured financial contract that is traded on stock exchanges.
-SEBI regulates these contracts under equities and commodities, and the RBI regulates them under currency futures.
+A futures contract is a structured financial contract traded on stock exchanges.
+The Securities and Exchange Board of India (SEBI) regulates these contracts under equities and commodities, and the Reserve Bank of India (RBI) regulates them under currency futures.

 Currency Futures: Currency futures are exchange-traded contracts that set the price at which a currency can be purchased or sold in another currency at a future date.
-Participants in the futures market include banks, mutual funds, etc. These contracts make predictions regarding currency price swings.
-They aid in hedging foreign exchange risks such as exchange rate swings.
+Participants in the futures market include banks, mutual funds, and other financial institutions.
+These contracts make predictions regarding currency price swings.
+They aid in hedging foreign exchange risks, such as exchange rate swings.

 Four different currency pairs are available in India for use in currency futures contracts.
-These include the Indian currency and the US Dollar, the Indian currency and the British Pound, the Indian currency and the Euro, and the Indian currency and the Japanese Yen.
+These include the Indian rupee and the US Dollar, the Indian rupee and the British Pound, the Indian rupee and the Euro, and the Indian rupee and the Japanese Yen.

-Forward Contracts: The opposite end of the spectrum is represented by forward contracts, which are similar to future contracts but are traded over the counter.
-Forward Contracts are not structured like the Future Market.
-Buyers and sellers are allowed to alter the contract's terms and settlement procedure without consulting a third party.
+Forward Contracts: The opposite end of the spectrum is represented by forward contracts, which are similar to futures contracts but are traded over the counter.
+Forward contracts are not structured like the futures market.
+Buyers and sellers are allowed to alter the contract’s terms and settlement procedure without consulting a third party.

-There is always a chance that one of the parties won't uphold their end of the deal because these contracts are between private parties.
-The term for this is counterparty risk.
-The party to the Forward Contract consents to enter a performance bond, which is typically given by a third party, in order to reduce the risk.
-Even if one party doesn't uphold their end of the bargain, a bond like this ensures complete payment.
-The exchange rate for buying or selling a currency in the future is fixed by currency forwards.
-They are Over-the-counter (OTC) traded forward contracts.
-Exporters and importers choose currency forward contracts, a sort of currency forward, since they assist in protecting them against changes in the exchange value of the currency.
+There is always a chance that one of the parties won’t uphold their end of the deal because these contracts are between private parties.
+This is known as counterparty risk.
+The party to the forward contract consents to enter a performance bond, which is typically given by a third party, to reduce the risk.
+Even if one party doesn’t uphold their end of the bargain, a bond like this ensures complete payment.

-Currency forward contracts are available from banks in two different forms: optional delivery contracts, which are paid at any time within a 12-month period, and Fixed day delivery contracts, which are settled on a certain future day.
+Currency forward contracts are available from banks in two different forms: optional delivery contracts, which are paid at any time within 12 months, and fixed-day delivery contracts, which are settled on a certain future day.

 Currency futures are derivative contracts that allow investors to hedge or speculate on exchange rate movements between two currencies.
 Some key features of currency futures are below.

 Standardisation - Currency futures have standardised contract specifications set by the exchanges on which they trade.
 This includes standard contract size, delivery months, tick size and trading hours.
-For example, one USD/INR futures contract on NSE equals $1000.
+For example, one USD/INR futures contract on the National Stock Exchange of India (NSE) equals $1000.

 Leverage - Like other futures contracts, currency futures allow traders to gain exposure to large currency values without having to pay the full underlying amount.
 Margin requirements are in the range of 4-10% of contract value.